-Any party who believes that his/her their contractual rights have been violated shall discuss the grievance with the employee's immediate supervisor and Union steward.
-Within thirty (30) working days of the date the grievant first learned of the grievance or reasonably may have been expected to have learned of it, he/she the employee shall submit a written request for a meeting with the individual's immediate supervisor.
+Any party who believes that their contractual rights have been violated shall discuss the grievance with the employee's immediate supervisor and Union steward.
+Within thirty (30) working days of the date the grievant first learned of the grievance or reasonably may have been expected to have learned of it, the employee shall submit a written request for a meeting with the individual's immediate supervisor.
 The written request may be in the form of an email or official grievance form and shall include the employee's name, date and a brief description of the dispute.
 The parties shall hold one or more meetings, to ascertain facts, investigate issues and, acting in good faith, attempt to resolve the dispute.
-The parties have ten (10) working days from the date of the written request to resolve the dispute, move to the next step, or request an extension/waiver of the timeline.
-Grievances arising from suspension, reduction in pay, or termination are subject to Article 21, Step 2.
+The parties have ten (10) working days from the date the grievant's date of the written request was received by the grievant's immediate supervisor to resolve the dispute, move to the next step, or request an extension/waiver of the timeline.
+Grievances arising from suspension, reduction in pay, or termination are to be initiated at subject to Article 21, Step 2 of this grievance procedure.